 Reasons to Hire a Public Adjuster

-It would appear you are in need of a Florida public adjuster's assistance on your claim.
-As you have probably found, there are many public adjusters in the State of Florida.
-So, how do you decide who to use?
-While nice websites are important, they do not always give a precise indication of what the public adjusts is really like.
-What you need is someone who will be honest with you and fair with your insurance company.
-You need someone who will bring your claim to closure as soon as possible but only when it is your best interest.
+If number 7 is the most important quality for you, I would recommend you seriously consider hiring me.
+Why?
+I am a born-again Christian, who loves the Lord and places Him first in my life.
+Secondly, I am also a very good public adjuster who understands insurance policies and the claim process.
+While nice websites are important, they do not always give a precise indication of what the public adjuster is really like.
+I recommend you hire someone who will be honest with you and fair with your insurance company.
+Someone who will bring your claim to closure both in a timely manner and when it is your best interest.
 Listed below are 6 reasons why I believe AA Florida Public Adjusting Agency, LLC may be your best choice when hiring a Florida public adjuster.

-2. I am industry trained.
+- I am industry trained.
 That means, I at one time handled claims for insurance companies.
 They trained me how they wanted a claim scoped, estimated, and presented for payment consideration.
 I learned to follow the process and close the claim.
 While I no longer follow all the same view-points taught by my former employers, some methods and techniques never change; the policy dictates how a loss should be valued and when payment should be made.
 I use what I have learned to benefit you.
 Furthermore, having the industry education under my belt allows me to know when the carrier may not be handling your claim in the manner indicated by their own Claim Handling Guidelines.
 This information sometimes provides the edge to get your claim settled.

-3. I stay educated.
+- I stay educated.
 I am required to take at least 20 hours of CE courses every two years, but I generally take a lot more courses than that.
 I attempt to be acquainted with current building code requirements and to be aware when changes happen.
 I familiarize myself with the latest Florida Statutes changes and how they might affect your loss.
 This type of knowledge is far more important than most policyholders realize.
 In some cases, this knowledge has added thousands of dollars to my client's claim.
 I endeavor to acquaint myself with various policy and policy changes when they occur.
 Knowing what language and endorsements are contained in your policy is imperative in maximizing your claim payment.

-5. I am courteous and professional.
+- I am courteous and professional.
 Seldom do I get excited and talk with a raised voice to the opposing side.
 This style has worked well for me over the years, and I hope I will not change.
 If you need someone to shout, scream, and threaten your insurance company, hire someone more versed in this area.
 I have found that I get a larger settlement for my clients using "honey" rather than vinegar.
 I try to remember to say or to write words that I do not mind being read before a jury.
 This quality is important.
 Generally, if I present your claim in a professional manner, I get a professional response from your carrier.

-6. I value integrity.
+- I am a Christian, and I value integrity.
 That means I will not be dishonest or lie, and I expect you to do the same.
-While I have listed this quality number last, it is really # 1 in my mind.
-Never tell me anything that you would not want repeated.
-While I am not required to tell the carrier every single word you, and I talk about, I will answer all questions truthfully when asked.
-While some may not appreciate this moral value, I am not interested in working for those people who do not.
-If you are looking to be paid a fair price for your claim, I would like to work for you.
-If I believe you can get your claim settled without my assistance, I will tell you same.
-If you value integrity, please give me a call.
-If I need to hire a Florida public adjuster, these would be qualities I would be looking for.
-As you can see, I am looking to work for a certain type of homeowner or business owner.
-If you are honest, truthful, and fair, let's talk.
+While I have listed this quality last, it is really # 1 in my mind.
+Never tell me anything that you would not wanted repeated in deposition.
+While I am not required to tell the carrier every single word of our conversations, I will answer all questions truthfully when question by your insurer in deposition.
+While some may not appreciate this moral value, I am not interested in working for those people who think I would lie when it is in their benefit.